Overview

 - Pain suspected to originate from intercostal or thoracic nerve pathways

-What is a Thoracic Nerve Block/PRP?
+What is a thoracic nerve block

 What to expect during the procedure

-You lie comfortably on the procedure table.
+- You lie comfortably on the procedure table

-Using imaging guidance, a fine needle is positioned near the affected nerve.
+- Using imaging guidance, a fine needle is positioned near the affected nerve

-You are monitored briefly before going home the same day.
+- You are monitored briefly before going home the same day

-The procedure typically takes 15–30 minutes.
+The procedure usually takes around 15 to 30 minutes.

 After the procedure